C-Norton/C-Norton/readme.md

 Python | :large_blue_circle: :large_blue_circle: :large_blue_circle: :large_blue_circle: :large_blue_circle: | I primarily use python for scripting, OS automation, and data processing.
 More recently, I've built some tools based around Rest APIs in Python, along with a few GUIs using tkinter.
 PHP | :large_blue_circle: :large_blue_circle: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | I picked up PHP as part of my work with the University of Rochester.
 I was replacing a developer who worked primarily in PHP, we were, at the same time, replacing many of the systems he worked on.
 As a result, I had to familiarize myself with existing codebases, but the amount of new code I wrote was limited to band-aids and tweaks while we worked to sunset the associated systems.
 Therefore, I've read quite a bit of PHP, but written only a little.
 Ruby | :large_blue_circle: :large_blue_circle: :large_blue_circle: :small_blue_diamond: :small_blue_diamond: | I've worked with Ruby in particular for development of plugins for ArchivesSpace, a tool based on the Rack web framework.
 While my total time in Ruby is limited, I've had to dive deep into its internals to diagnose a few highly specific issues related to that project.
-Rust | :large_blue_circle: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | Rust looks like a GREAT system implementation language, and generally solid for close to metal programming.
-All the control of C, all the comfort of a modern language.
-I want to learn rust on my next project that needs that level of control, I've just not run into a use case for it at this point, as I don't really do that kind of work these days.
-I would love the opportunity though.
-Scala | :large_blue_circle: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | Scala.
-I like Scala.
-While I've devoted myself over the next few projects to mastering C#, Scala is 100% my next language of that ilk to learn.
-Since mid level OO languages are my sweet spot, I anticipate exploring more with it soon.
 Smalltalk | :large_blue_circle: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | I worked with smalltalk a little bit in university.
 It taught me a lot about solid OO programming.
 While its age shows, it's purity appealed to me, and I'd like to work in it more
 SQL | :large_blue_circle: :large_blue_circle: :large_blue_circle: :small_blue_diamond: :small_blue_diamond: | H2 dialect, but it's SQL, to say its easy to switch between is an understatement.
-VBA | :large_blue_circle: :large_blue_circle: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | This goes without saying, but VBA is an abomination.
-There are, however, some things that probobly should not be done in excel, that if you want to do in a spreadsheet, VBA is your only option.
-As such, I've worked a little in VBA.
+VBA | :large_blue_circle: :large_blue_circle: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: | This goes without saying, but VBA is an abomination.
+There are, however, some things that probobly should not be done in excel, that if you want to do in a spreadsheet, VBA was your only option until 2023.
+As such, I've worked a little in VBA, including a few small glue scripts to move things between systems.
 </details>

 <details><Summary>Shells, Scripting languages, and OS automation systems</summary>